SEO With WordPress Pt. 1: Stock Features

 June 19, 2020 5:39 pm

-WordPress is the most popular CMS out there, and arguably one of the most popular pieces of web-based software in the world so it’s no surprise it’s SEO features are above par.
-In fact, the numbers show that for every three websites you browse today, one of them will be powered by WordPress.
+WordPress is the most popular content management systems (CMS) out there, and arguably one of the most popular pieces of web-based software in the world.
+So, it’s no surprise its SEO features are above par.
+Did you know that for every three websites you browse today, one of them is powered by WordPress?
 Very high odds given the multitude of platforms to choose from.

-There are a variety of reasons as to why WordPress is so widely used: it’s free, it’s versatile, it’s scalable, it’s ridiculously customizable, and Google LOVES WordPress-powered sites.
+There are various reasons WordPress is so prevalent: it’s free, it’s versatile, it’s scalable, it’s ridiculously customizable, and Google LOVES WordPress-powered sites.

-WordPress sites and blogs tend to rank higher on Google search results thanks to many features available from WordPress right out of the box — or stock — in its most basic form.
+WordPress sites and blogs tend to rank higher on Google search results thanks to many features available from WordPress right out of the box —or stock—in its most basic form.
+New WordPress users may not notice these SEO-friendly features and their advantages.

-Here are some of the best reasons WordPress is great for SEO in its purest, out-of-the-box form.
+Here are some of the reasons WordPress is great for SEO in its purest form:

 Faster Page Load Times